State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Introduction

-The PMx field---like numerous other fields across engineering---is contemplating the forthcoming digital transformation as a potential avenue to alleviate these challenges.
-Specifically, the advent of Digital Twins (DTs), which are dynamic digital representations of assets, presents significant opportunities to address these hurdles and create a seamlessly integrated intelligent system that can predict and prevent equipment failures, optimize maintenance tasks, and vastly improve the efficiency and reliability of the entire operational process.
+The PMx field -- like numerous other fields across engineering -- is contemplating the forthcoming digital transformation as a potential avenue to mitigate these challenges.
+Specifically, the advent of Digital Twins (DTs), which are dynamic digital representations of physical assets, presents significant opportunities to address these obstacles and create a seamlessly integrated intelligent system that can predict and prevent equipment failures, optimize maintenance tasks, and vastly improve the efficiency and reliability of the entire operational process~\cite{NAP26894}.
 Already, we have seen practical applications of DTs making a difference across sectors of PMx.
-In the aerospace industry, DTs have been utilized to simulate the behavior and performance of critical components on aircraft under diverse operational conditions by incorporating both data-driven and physics-based models.
-This has enabled preemptive detection of potential failures and optimization of maintenance scheduling \cite{zaccaria2018twin, li2017dynamic}.
-In the manufacturing industry, DTs of assembly lines and shop floors are being used to predict equipment failures, optimize production schedules, and reduce waste, ultimately leading to increased productivity and cost savings \cite{tao2017twin}.
+In the aerospace industry, DTs have been employed to simulate the behavior and performance of critical components on aircraft under diverse operational conditions by incorporating both data-driven and physics-based models.
+This has enabled preemptive detection of potential failures and optimization of maintenance scheduling~\cite{zaccaria2018twin,li2017dynamic}.
+In manufacturing, DTs are being used not only to predict equipment failures but also to provide real-time insights into the manufacturing process, enhance product quality, and streamline workflow.
+Applications have been detailed in different resolutions, including advanced machinery, assembly lines, and shop floors, which explore the potential of DTs in high-precision manufacturing environments to inform decisions and reduce downtime and operational costs \mbox{\cite{tao2017twin,lv2023twintwin,met11050708}.}